 Authors: As many actions in this section seem to be computer-based, it would be ideal to show them with screen capture footage to ensure that the visuals correspond well to the instructions.
 Please mark any actions listed as screen capture footage that would not be performed in the software and indicate how they are performed instead.

 Authors: Do you set up the temperature and pressure ramps manually for each one, or is this all run automatically from the recipe?
 If it runs automatically, can you see the recipe proceeding through each step from the software?
+It runs from the recipe, we can see the recipe proceeding.

 Then, ramp the substrate down to 938 °C. Set the trimethylaluminum flow rate to 12.6 sccm and the ammonia flow rate to 7 sccm.
 [1-SCREEN] Wait 3 minutes for the flow rates to stabilize before starting the low-temperature AlN layer growth.
 [2-SCREEN]